 You can do this with Range!

 Range helps teams know what’s happening, stay in sync, and actually feel like a team.
 One of the ways in which Range accomplishes this is by providing teams a tool to easily compose, share, and review daily work updates.
-Think running a daily standup meeting with your team.
+Think running a daily standup meeting with your team. — check out our Guide to Standup Meetings to learn more about the ins and outs of standups, and how to get them right for your team.

 The great thing about Range is that at the end of each week Range has already composed a weekly status report for you.
 Range integrates with the tools you're already using, such as Asana, Jira, GitHub, Google Docs and Calendar, so that it can automatically present you with recently updated action items to include in your daily and weekly activity reports.